irush-cs/slurm-scripts/slurm-resource-monitor.md

 ### Timelimit

-When a job finishes with a `COMPLETED` state, if it uses less than `ShortJobPercent`, a notification is sent.
+When a job finishes with a `COMPLETED` state, if it uses less than `UnusedTimePercent`, a notification is sent.

 ## etc/slurm-resource-monitor.service